RIT-MDRC/strider-blender-script/README.md

 Then run the following command:
-`blender --command extension build --source-dir <directory path to this repo> --output-dir <directory path to this repo>/.dist`
+`blender --command extension build --source-dir <directory path to this repo> --output-dir <directory path to this repo>/.dist` or for MacOS
+`Blender --command extension build --source-dir <directory path to this repo> --output-dir <directory path to this repo>/.dist`

 > [!NOTE]
 > If any issue occur reference the blender doc: https://docs.blender.org/manual/en/dev/advanced/extensions/python_wheels.html